mooz/js2-mode/README.md

     bar = 20,
     baz = 30;

-In this js2-mode.el, when the value `js2-use-ast-for-indentation-p` is non-nil (default nil),
+In this js2-mode.el, when the value `js2-pretty-multiline-decl-indentation-p` is non-nil,

     var foo = 10,
         bar = 20,